mobxjs/mobx-state-tree/docs/getting-started.md

         },
         setUser(user) {
             if (user === "") {
-                // When selected value is empty, set as null self.user = null
+                // When selected value is empty, set as undefined self.user = undefined
             } else {
                 self.user = user
             }